Accessible trains and stations

 - Wheelchair accessible stations have a step-free path to all platforms and to essential station facilities

 Storage facilities for mobility aids are not available at stations.
-Visit the Sydney Trains website to find out about station facilities on the train network.
+View information about location facilities at stations on the train network.

 - operate your mobility aid